Axolotl Illnesses and Treatment

 The first thing to do when you suspect your Axolotl maybe ill is to isolate.
 This will reduce stress and prevent the spread of any disease.
 Keep your sick Axolotl in a tub, bucket or hospital tank.
 If you don't have a filter in the quarantine tank you need to change the water daily.
 Below are some brief descriptions of the types of illnesses and a graph with treatments at the bottom of the page.

 Although Axolotls are hardy animals poor living conditions for a period of time will lead to diseases and other illnesses.
 Poor water conditions and stress are the most common causes of illness.
 Some problems can be resolved with a simple water change, salt bath, tea bath, Melafix .e.t.c.
 Some may need medical attention by a specialized vet which can be expensive.

 - Ph = 7-8

 Signs of stress

 Like all live creatures, including ourselves, nutrition is key.
 You should try to feed your Axolotl nothing but the best food available.
-It's always a good idea to vary the diet of your Axolotl so they get a good variety of different vitamins and mineral.
-The ideal food source for Axolotls because it's said to meet their needs perfectly are live earthworms.
+It's always a good idea to vary the diet of your Axolotl so they get a good variety of different vitamins and minerals.
+The ideal food source for Axolotls because it's said to meet their needs perfectly is live earthworms.
 62.2% protein, 17.7% fat, 1.72% calcium, and 0.90% phosphorous.
 Nutritional problems can lead to problems that are generally not noticeable until it's too late.
 Some problems that may occur are liver failure, weakened immune system, kidney failure, and fluid disorder.